UCSDNobel1998/cse15l-lab-reports/lab-report4.md

 `vim ListExamples.java<enter>` I used this command to open the file ListExamples.java in vim.

-`/index1<enter>nnnnnnnnnce ce index2<esc>:wq<enter>` I used this command to first search pattern "index1" in the file.
+`/index1<enter>nnnnnnnnnce index2<esc>:wq<enter>` I used this command to first search pattern "index1" in the file.
 Then I pressed n for 9 times to find the index1 which needed to be modified.
 I pressed ce to delete the index1 and typed index2 to insert.
 I typed ESC to exit the insert mode.
 Finally, I typed :wq to save and exit Vim.

 `cat ListExamples.java` I used this command to print the content of the file and check whether the modification was successful.